 Often times what is most revealing and therefore very important in our dreams may be what is not seen, what is not said…what is not felt.
-This is where, as practitioners of Natural Dreamwork, we learn to stop and take a closer look.
+This is where, as a practitioner of Natural Dreamwork, I have learned to stop and take a closer look.

 A clue as to where something might be hiding, unexpressed or unfelt and where, as a dream practitioner, I will give special attention is in the moment of a shift in the dream, an incongruous place where scenes or events change suddenly.

 Dream – “I’m walking along a path in the woods and I see my cousin.
 I’m in the grocery store looking at what kind of apples I’d like to buy.”